YunyiShen/YunyiShen/README.md

 I am a PhD student in the EECS department at MIT affiliated with [LIDS](https://lids.mit.edu/).
 I study Bayesian nonparametrics, variable selection and their applications in ecological (and some other biological) questions.
-Also have some interest in astrostatistics, particularly astronomical time series data collected by space telescopes.
+Also have some interest in astrostatistics, particularly photometric and spectrum time series data collected by space telescopes.

 Quick Facts: